israelo19/promptguard/RESEARCH_FINDINGS.md

 ---

 *This research was conducted as part of an AI safety learning project.
-The author is a junior Computer Science student at the University of Maryland with a cybersecurity concentration.*
+I am a junior Computer Science student at the University of Maryland with a cybersecurity concentration.*

 **Contact**: [GitHub](https://github.com/israelo19) | [LinkedIn](https://linkedin.com/in/israelogwu)